 Read this next: The Ultimate Guide To DJ Livestreaming

 However, of late, other platforms have either appeared or come back onto our radar.
-So today, let’s look at three.
+So today, let’s look at three of them.
 We haven’t streamed on any of these (or not for a long time), but in the interest of advancing this new side of our hobby, we thought we’d share them with you anyway!

 1. Bandlab Live